- Patient Information:

 |BL = Baseline (mg/dL); % Change = Median Percent Change from Baseline; Difference = LOVAZA Median % Change - Placebo Median % Change.|

 LOVAZA 4 grams per day reduced median TG, VLDL-C, and non-HDL-C levels and increased median HDL-C from baseline relative to placebo.
 Treatment with LOVAZA to reduce very high TG levels may result in elevations in LDL-C and non-HDL-C in some individuals.
 Patients should be monitored to ensure that the LDL-C level does not increase excessively.

-The effect of LOVAZA on the risk of pancreatitis in patients with severe hypertriglyceridemia has not been determined.
+The effect of LOVAZA on the risk of pancreatitis has not been determined.

-The effect of LOVAZA on cardiovascular mortality and morbidity in patients with severe hypertriglyceridemia has not been determined.
+The effect of LOVAZA on cardiovascular mortality and morbidity has not been determined.

 This monograph has been modified to include the generic and brand name in many instances.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.